xMinCHsia/Marlin/ARCHITECTURE.md

 draft is cheap.
 Two failure modes ruin the bet:

-1. **Acceptance drift** - a draft model that used to mirror the target
+1. **Acceptance drift** - a draft model that used to mirror the target (fine-tuned checkpoints drift apart) stops being accepted.
+Marlin detects this from a sliding acceptance window and backs the draft off.
+2. **Cache pressure** - each draft proposal occupies KV-cache slots that the target engine would otherwise use for real work.
+When the target